itsbhoomika/itsbhoomika/README.md

 I'm completing my **MS in Information Management at the University of Illinois Urbana-Champaign** (4.0 GPA, Phi Kappa Phi).
 My interests sit at the intersection of **causal inference, customer/product analytics, and large language models** — from modeling survey drivers to building LLM pipelines that turn unstructured text into predictive features.
 I care as much about whether a model is *useful and understandable* as whether it's accurate.

-Outside of work, I sing, paint, dance, and love traveling and exploring new cuisines.

 ---
 [📄 RESUME](data/resume/Bhoomika_Ravishankar_Resume.pdf)
 ---